Harbord Harbord, 1st Baron Suffield: Biography

-Harbord was born Harbord Morden at Thorpe, Norfolk, the eldest son of William Morden, later Sir William Harbord, 1st Baronet, and his wife Elizabeth Britiffe, daughter of Robert Britiffe, Recorder of Norwich.
+Harbord was born Harbord Morden at Thorpe, Norfolk.
+He was the eldest son of William Morden, later Sir William Harbord, 1st Baronet, and his wife Elizabeth Britiffe, daughter of Robert Britiffe, Recorder of Norwich.
 His father assumed by royal licence the surname of Harbord in lieu of Morden in 1742 according to the will of his maternal uncle, Harbord Harbord.

 Harbord sat as Member of Parliament for Norwich from 1756 to 1786.
 He succeeded his father in the baronetcy in 1770.
 In 1775 Harbord commissioned James Wyatt to make significant additions to the Gunton Hall, the family's country house.
 In 1786 he was raised to the peerage as Lord Suffield, Baron of Suffield, in the County of Norfolk.

 Lord Suffield married Mary Assheton, daughter of Sir Ralph Assheton, 3rd Baronet, in 1760.
 He died in February 1810, aged 76, and was succeeded in the baronetcy and barony by his eldest son, William.
 His younger son Edward was a radical politician and anti-slavery campaigner.